PagerDuty/pdagent/README.md

 ### Building Packages

-To perform a full automated clean build of the Agent, perform the following
+For development builds, you can perform a full automated clean build of the Agent with the following steps:
-steps:

-1. Configure signing certificates by following the _One-time Setup_
-instructions in `build-linux/howto.txt`.
+1. Configure signing keys by following the _One-time Setup_ instructions in `build-linux/howto.txt`.

 2. Run the following commands: